lllllll-llll-llllll/dungeon_generation/006/readme.txt

   <newline>   ; spacing between prefabs

-  5 being the width, 4 being the height so rooms that randomly picked this prefab will be sized 5x4 . being nothing
+  5 being the width, 4 being the height
+  . being nothing
   1 bieng floor space tiles denoting the regions of a room 0 being floor space tiles that also denote potential connection points between other rooms